Lorem ipsum dolor sit amet- Event title

 Within the Self-Love Wheel, you will find six dimensions: Self-Care, Self-Worth, Self-Compassion, Self-Discovery, Self-Esteem, and Self-Growth.
 Each of the dimensions is an essential pillar of self love, together offering 86 practical and life-changing strategies to building loving relationship with yourself.

-The Ultimate Self Love Starter Kit
+The Ultimate Self Love Wheel Collection

 It is not magic or theory.
 It’s a very practical evidence-based approach to breaking barriers to true self-love, de-mystifying the process, becoming very self-aware, and utilizing a transformative and strategic set of tools, rooted in positive psychology, that challenges old limiting beliefs and provides a structured pathway to embracing new patterns of thinking and living that guide, support, and celebrate you at every step of your self-love journey.